 The most important qualifying meet for those athletes relying on the World Athletics Rankings quota pathway for selection is the Oceania Championships.
 It has hugely disproportionate placing points compared to the quality of the fields (the meet has less depth than the Australian Championships, but is worth more for qualifying points), so being one of Australia’s three representatives in the events is a huge boost towards qualifying for Paris.

-The meet will be held in May or June, in one of three possible countries in the Pacific, depending on which of them might have built or resurfaced a venue by then.
-And there will also be another sanctioned meet, of Continental Level standard (so either Category C or D), to occur beforehand at the same venue, once confirmed.
+The meet will be held in Fiji from 4-8 June, with the track currently being resurfaced.
+There will also be another sanctioned meet, of Continental Level standard (Category C), to occur beforehand at the same venue, on 1 June.

 The Calendar – by Category

 - Thursday 15 February: Maurie Plant Meet – Melbourne

 - Thursday 11 – Sunday 14 April: Australian Championships, Adelaide

 - Saturday 24 February: International Track Meet, Christchurch NZL